Skip to content

 Comparing Organisms Station Lab

-9-station hands-on lab covering unicellular vs. multicellular organisms and levels of organization with input stations (Explore It!, Watch It!, Read It!, Research It!) and output stations (Organize It!, Illustrate It!, Write It!, Assess It!).
+9-station hands-on lab covering the basic characteristics of organisms (prokaryotic and eukaryotic, unicellular and multicellular, and autotrophic and heterotrophic) with input stations (Explore It!, Watch It!, Read It!, Research It!) and output stations (Organize It!, Illustrate It!, Write It!, Assess It!).
 Print and digital.
 English and Spanish.

 Student Choice Projects